phobos-storage/phobos/doc/handling_unavailable_tapes.md

 thus all the data stored on it cannot be accessed anymore.
 At this point, the first thing to do is to prevent Phobos from trying to use that tape, which is done by using the `lock` command as such:

 ```
 phobos tape lock <tape label>
 ```

-With this, if a client tries to get an object or copy whose's content is only available on that tape will get an error.
+With this, if a client tries to get an object or copy whose content is only available on that tape will get an error.

 ### Second step

 Next, we must try and prevent access to those objects, which can only be done by first retrieving the list of extents that are stored on the tape:

 ```
 phobos extent list --output all <tape label>
 ```